codebreak/codebreak.github.com/source/_posts/2012-07-20-3-years-at-thoughtworks.markdown

 * **_Learnings_:**
 	* Releasing a product SOONER provides feedback and is much more effective than striving for perfection before launching.
 	* Realized the importance of an inception.
+* **_Project Status_:** ThoughtWorks has handed over the working application to the client and we believe implementation is currently still in progress.